Cybersecurity Concepts

 • Are there laws, regulations, or contracts that require the data to be confidential?

-In order to ensure the confidentiality of the data stored in computer systems and transported through computer and telecommunication networks, some security guidelines should be followed:
+To ensure the confidentiality of the data stored in computer systems and transported through computer and telecommunication networks, some security guidelines should be followed:

 Integrity